25. September 11 – December 1, 2006

 A delightful exhibition of wondrous plates and trays…. ancient, historic, and contemporary plates with a Jewish “connection.”

-DESCRIPTION: The title of this exhibition derived from a work of the great 16TH century Jewish scholar, Rabbi Joseph Caro, who is best known for his Shulchan Aruch.
+The title of this exhibition derives from a work of the great 16TH century Jewish scholar, Rabbi Joseph Caro, who is best known for his Shulchan Aruch.
 Briefly, the Hebrew title of his written compilation of laws and commentary translates as the Prepared, or Set Table.
 Rabbi Caro determined to make complicated and arcane rulings on Jewish laws and practices easily understood, just as anyone can easily obtain food from a set table.

 Passover Seder Plate